Grant recipient Vallejo reaches Top 100 after ITF and Grand Slam help

 He made his senior Davis Cup debut for Paraguay before representing his nation at the Davis Cup Junior Finals in 2019 – something of a rarity.
 He has since played 21 Davis Cup ties and boasts a 21-5 win-loss record in singles.

-The world No. 104 has received financial assistance through the ITF-operated Grand Slam Player Development Programme.
-The programme is financed by the Grand Slams, with the ITF’s modelling determining which players are selected for support.
+The world No. 99 has also received financial assistance through the ITF-operated Grand Slam Player Development Programme.
+This programme is financed by the Grand Slams, with the ITF’s modelling determining which players are selected for support.